rdwr:oeuvre

 glacial til|green hill (2024) solo ep

-tape release by impractical labor in service of the speculative arts/cele sound, listen to an excerpt here
+tape release by impractical labor in service of the speculative arts/cele sound

 rilf (2023) solo electronics improvisation structure